By LOU KORAC

 It's no secret Berube's style and culture reflects that of his players, and there's a tightly-knit bond there between coach and player.

-Blues coach Craig Berube (top left) completed his third full season behind
+(St. Louis Blues photo) Blues coach Craig Berube (top left) completed his third full season behind the bench and took the team to the second round this season. |

 The coach was close, the players were close, but it wasn't quite enough, but all things considered, with the Blues losing to the Colorado Avalanche in the second round of the playoffs and seeing how easily the Avalanche disposed of the Edmonton Oilers in the Western Conference Final, one can easily see that the Blues were the only team that gave the Avalanche any kind of resistance en route to the Cup Final.